jsoverson/hackium/README.md

 ## Configuration

 Hackium looks for `hackium.json` or `hackium.config.js` files in the current directory for configuration.
 Hackium merges or overrides configuration from the command line arguments.
-All command line options
+See the [Arguments definition](https://github.com/jsoverson/hackium/blob/master/src/arguments.ts#L25-L42) for valid configuration options.

 ## REPL